McCache/McCache-for-Python/README.md

 Other non-functional technical requirements are:
 * Handle large message
 * Small code base
-* Not "complex" beyond our skillset and understanding
+* Not "complex" beyond our skill set and understanding

 Building a simple distributed system is more challenging than we originally thought.
 You may question some design decision but we arrive here from a collection of wrong and right turns on a long learning journey but we agreed to delivering a good enough working software is the most important compromise.
 In the future if we still feel strongly for a re-factoring or a re-design, this option is always available to us.
 We are still on this journey of learning and hopefully contribute something of value back into the community.  (circa Oct-2023)